 Quintini says the F-15EX’s digital flight controls enabled that improved slow-speed aerodynamic performance.
 The system also let Boeing give the jet two new weapons stations – numbers one and nine, located on the outboard wings.

-Hanging air-to-air missiles far out on the fighter’s wings produces extra drag and loading force during high-G manoeuvres.
+Hanging air-to-air missiles far out on the fighter’s wings produces extra drag and loading force during high-g manoeuvres.
 The old analogue flight controls could not compensate for the increased stress, preventing earlier F-15s from carrying the extra munitions.

 However, the digital flight controls are calibrated to prevent unsafe loading and to correct aerodynamic instability created by the four extra missiles.
 That has allowed Boeing and the USAF to certificate the F-15EX with an unsurpassed capacity for 12 air-to-air missiles.

-Lockheed says the F-35A has a maximum weapons payload of 8,278kg (18,000lb), compared to Boeing’s claim of 13,300 kg for the F-15EX.
+Lockheed says the F-35A has a maximum weapons payload of 8,278kg (18,000lb), compared to Boeing’s claim of 13,300kg for the F-15EX.

-That weapons advantage has led Boeing to describe the non-stealth Eagle II as an ideal compliment for the low-observable F-35.
+That weapons advantage has led Boeing to describe the non-stealth Eagle II as an ideal complement for the low-observable F-35.
 The USAF and BAE Systems are also developing an electronic-warfare countermeasures system for the F-15EX to make the fighter more survivable against modern air defences.

 The Eagle II also boasts the advantage of excess capacity in onboard power generation and cooling.
 Boeing designed the jet with room to grow, only utilising roughly 50% of current capacity.